celikcan-cglab/NOVAction23/README.md

 # NOVAction23 Dataset
-Here we present NOVAction23 dataset, which is generated using NOVAction23 Engine.
+Here we present NOVAction23 dataset, which is generated using NOVAction Engine.

 ## File Structure:
 1. NOVAction23.zip : Includes all of our generated videos.